fan-tak-sato/programming-exercises/README.md

 Algorithms, design patterns and coding interviews.

-Almost all directories will have a README.md file so you can read the documentation.
+Almost all directories has a README.md file with documentation.